sisoje/swiftdata/README.md

 That way of decoupling is just moving code in a circle and breaking basic principles of SwiftUI.

 ### SwiftUI.View is not a real view
 We can not use any of the **MV** patterns because we dont have a view.
-We have a model-struct and a body-function.
+In general we have have a model (struct) and a body (function).
 Model conforms to SwiftUI.View and body returns a SwiftUI.View.

 ### Apple killed the view
 SwiftUI.View has no properties of a view, no frame, no colors, no nothing.
 Its just a protocol.
 Apple never uses the term `viewModel` because they know there is no view, they just call it a `model`.